 You can use old vintage pieces or new ones that look old.
 We have loads of botanicals in our Etsy shop from butterflies to greenery.

 Funny thing that we were just talking about teacups and here is another example of decorating with teacups by Tamsyn at tamsynmorgans on Instagram.
 Her site is lovely and has loads and loads more inspiration.

 Other prints to consider are greenery, mushrooms, fairies, any cute baby animals, floral motifs and the list goes on.
-Also consider needlepoint art.
+Also, consider needlepoint art.
 Here is another great idea to incorporate vintage art into your space.

 Look at these sweet jar covers by Andrea at anndyhr on Instagram with butterflies and daisies.
-Grab an embroidery kit and create charming little insect or flower designs to frame or place on jar like this one.
+Grab an embroidery kit and create charming little insect or flower designs to frame or place on a jar like this one.